ahmetfikriyildiz/E-Commerce-API/README.md

 - User registration and login (JWT-based).
 - View products and product details
 - Add/remove items to/from shopping cart
-- Place and view past orders
+- Place and view past orders.

 ### 🛠 Admin
 - Add, update, and delete products